Online Privacy and Accessibility Policies

 CONfabulation strives to provide an accessible environment for all attendees, online as well as in person.
 We ask all attendees to help create this environment by following these guidelines for program participation: Keep your microphone muted when you are not speaking.
 All participants will be muted by default upon entering the Zoom meeting.
 If you have a question or comment, use the chat to raise your hand and the moderator will call on you in the order the question was received.

 All programming will have a slide with program information and links to our policies shared onscreen at the start of the program.
 Presenters may choose to use any additional slides as part of their presentation, but it is not required.

-Presenters taking a high volume of questions and comments—for example, prompts for a game—may ask audience members to use the chat exclusively, and read selected comments aloud.
-If you are planning to use additional screen-sharing beyond the intro slide as a moderator, consider making any slides or handouts available for download before the panel starts.
+Presenters taking a high volume of questions and comments—for example, prompts for a game—may ask audience members to use that program's Discord channel exclusively, and read selected comments aloud.
+If you are planning to use additional screen-sharing beyond the intro slide as a moderator, consider making any slides or handouts available for download before the program starts.

-Panels using screen-sharing are strongly encouraged to audibly describe the materials being shown, and all panels are encouraged to audibly describe any aspects of the panel that would not be apparent to someone participating via audio only.
+Programs using screen-sharing are strongly encouraged to audibly describe the materials being shown, and all programs are encouraged to audibly describe any aspects of the program that would not be apparent to someone participating via audio only.

 (Adapted from the WisCONline Privacy and Safety policies.)